phrawzty/katacoda/datadog-integrations-intro/install-the-wheel.md

 - Install an integration from a wheel, specifically.

 `/tmp/datadog_awesome-0.0.1-py2.py3-none-any.whl`
-- The path of the wheel.
+- The path of the file.

 Question: Why copy the wheel to `/tmp/` first?